Onomichi - Paseo de los templos - Templo Tenneiji

 How to locate Onomichi temples?

-If you arrive at the Shin – Onomichi station, you will start your journey by the Way of Literature, if you arrive at the Onomichi station, at the bottom of the hill, you will start your journey by the Temple Walk.
+Basically, if you arrive at the Shin – Onomichi station, you will start your journey by the Way of Literature, if you arrive at the Onomichi station, at the bottom of the hill, you will start your journey by the Temple Walk.
 In my case, I arrived directly at Onomichi station.
 Just arriving at the station there is an information point where you are given a small map so that you can quickly find the beginning of the path.

 Location of Onomichi, Map, Japan